The-Learning-And-Vision-Atelier-LAVA/PAM/README.md

 ## 3. PAM in the Literature (Updated regularly)
 Our PAM provides a compact and flexible module to perform feature fusion or information interaction for stereo images without explicit disparity estimation, which can be applied in many tasks like stereo 3D object detection, stereo image restoration (e.g., denoising, deraining, dehazing and super-resolution), stereo image style transfer, and multi-view stereo.
-We are looking forward to more applications.
+We are looking forward to more applications of PAM.

 ### - Stereo Image Super-Resolution
 * Wang et al., "Learning Parallax Attention for Stereo Image Super-Resolution", CVPR 2019. [[paper]]() [[code]](https://github.com/LongguangWang/PASSRnet)